-The ERASE directive accepts either a printing character or an octal number as its argument.
+The KILL directive accepts either a printing character or an octal number as its argument.
 In this example, either of the following directives sets the system default kill character to the question mark (?):

-If you omit the KILL directive, the default kill character is the question mark (?), which is 277.
+KILL ?
+KILL 277 If you omit the KILL directive, the default kill character is the question mark (?), which is 277.
 This is the character usually recommended as the system default kill character.
 In some circumstances another character, such as DEL (also known as RUBOUT), may be appropriate.
 Use KILL 377 to set the system default kill character to the DEL key.

-At Rev. 21.0, the ERASE and KILL directives take effect upon being processed (rather than later in the startup).
-For more information, see the ERASE directive, on page 6-12.
+The ERASE and KILL directives take effect upon being processed (rather than later in the startup).
+For more information, see the ERASE directive, on page 6-11.

-▶ LHC number address
+LHC number address